 Species: S. variegata

-from the west coast of South America.
+This is another endemic bird from the west coast of South America.

 Luckyly, this is the second most abundant seabird species that inhabits the Peruvian Coast and the second most important guano-producing seabird.